 Co-Owner, Flower Farmer

 Bev Lacey has always been an avid gardener.
 She spent years gardening on 5 wooded acres at her home in Ohio before moving to Nelson County, Virginia in 2004 to marry Keith Dix.
-Together they ran the Blue Heron Farm vegetable CSA.
-She finally had the space and the sunshine to grow flowers, and she began planting more and more flowers each season.
+Together they ran the Blue Heron Farm vegetable CSA, and Bev finally had the space and the sunshine to grow flowers!
 Since the couple decided to retire from the vegetable CSA, Bev has continued to increase flower production at Blue Heron and expand her knowledge of, and love for, growing specialty cut flowers.
 She is a long-time member of the Association of Specialty Cut Flower Growers (ASCFG) and has given several talks on growing her favorite flower, dahlias.

 Co-Owner, Vegetable Farmer

 Keith Dix has been a part of the organic farming movement for decades.
 He farmed on a part-time basis, while acting as Director of the Center for Sustainable Agriculture at West Virginia University.
 After retiring from the University, Keith farmed on 57 acres in Ohio, where he was awarded Conservation Farmer of the Year in 1997.
 In 2000 he moved to Nelson County, Virginia and started Blue Heron Farm.
 After retiring from the Blue Heron vegetable CSA, Keith continues to grow sweet potatoes and butternut squash for the Nelson County Food Pantry, and some of the most beautiful seed garlic around!
 Keith also spends a great deal of time working on rebuilding efforts in New Orleans with Habitat for Humanity.

 Nina Zinsser Booth

 Assistant Manager, Floral Designer

 Nina Zinsser Booth grew up down the road in Greenwood, Virginia.
 She fell in love with farming while working on a small scale veggie farm in Massachusetts.
 She spent six seasons working on several farms, and adding as many flowers as possible into the crop plan!
 Most recently she co-managed First Root Farm in Concord, MA.
 Since returning to Virginia, Nina has worked with Blue Ridge Floral Design, designing for weddings and events throughout the area.
-She is thrilled to bring together her passions for farming and floral design at Blue Heron.
+She's thrilled to bring together her passions for farming and floral design at Blue Heron.